neurodsp-tools/neurodsp/README.md

 - ```timefrequency``` : Estimate instantaneous measures of oscillatory activity
 - ```sim``` : Simulate periodic and aperiodic signal components
 - ```plts``` : Plotting functions

+## Contribute

+`NeuroDSP` welcomes and encourages contributions from the community, as long as contributors follow the [Code of Conduct](https://github.com/neurodsp-tools/neurodsp/blob/add-code-of-conduct-1/CODE_OF_CONDUCT.md).

+If you have an idea of something to add to NeuroDSP, please start by opening an [issue](https://github.com/neurodsp-tools/neurodsp/issues).

+When writing code to add to NeuroDSP, please follow the [Contribution Guidelines](https://github.com/neurodsp-tools/neurodsp/blob/master/CONTRIBUTING.md).